 If you think that the meter is not correctly recording the amount of electricity that you are supplied, you need to tell us.
 If you ask us to test a meter, or if we decide to test it, and we find it is not within the industry standards of accuracy, we will work out what your actual electricity usage should have been, and we will debit or credit your account accordingly.
 If you ask us to test a meter, and it is found to be accurate, we may charge you for that meter test.

 Your smart meter is designed to remotely communicate your half-hour consumption information to us.
-This half-hour consumption information is crucial to our ability to service you as our customer due to the nature of our business.
-In order to remotely communicate, your meter requires sufficient cellular signal strength so it can connect to the central database.
-Should your meter have or come to have insufficient signal strength that does not resolve itself within 5 calendar days:
+Because of the way our business operates we need half-hour consumption information to be your electricity provider.
+This information is provided remotely via cellular networks.
+Should your meter have insufficient signal strength that is not resolved itself within 5 calendar days:

 a.
 We will initiate an investigation and contact you to discuss possible causes;